ltimaginea/Cpp-Primer/CppPrimer/Content/Ch13_CopyControl/Ch13_06_Rvalue_Lvalue.md

 >
 > A **prvalue** expression has no address that is accessible by your program.
 Examples of prvalue expressions include literals, function calls that return a non-reference type, and temporary objects that are created during expression evaluation but accessible only by the compiler.
 >
 > An **xvalue** expression has an address that no longer accessible by your program but can be used to initialize an rvalue reference, which provides access to the expression.
-Examples include function calls that return an rvalue reference, and the array subscript, member and pointer to member expressions where the array or object is an rvalue reference.
+Examples include function calls that return an rvalue reference (e.g., std::move() ), and the array subscript, member and pointer to member expressions where the array or object is an rvalue reference.